helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 earlier in the context of protein kinases.
 In the first step, the phosphate group is directly donated to a cysteine side chain in the phosphatase enzyme's active site.
-In the second step, the phosphocysteine intermedia/OCBE_IIte is cleaved by water to form inorganic phosphate and regenerate the free cysteine in the active site.
+In the second step, the phosphocysteine intermediate is cleaved by water to form inorganic phosphate and regenerate the free cysteine in the active site.

 Indirect phosphatase reaction: